risk-first/website/estimating/Risk-First-Analysis.md

 It's worth noting - not all risks are bad!
 [Upside Risk](../thinking/Glossary.md#upside-risk) captures this concept well.
 If I buy a lottery ticket, there's a big risk that I'll have wasted some money buying the ticket.
 But, there's also the [Upside Risk](../thinking/Glossary.md#upside-risk) that I might win!
 Both upside and downside risks should be captured in your analysis of [Payoff](../thinking/Glossary.md#Payoff).

-And, while some projects are expressed in terms of addressing risks (e.g. installing a security system, replacing the tyres on your car) a lot are expressed in terms of _opportunities_ (e.g. create a new product market, win a competition).
+While some projects are expressed in terms of addressing risks (e.g. installing a security system, replacing the tyres on your car) a lot are expressed in terms of _opportunities_ (e.g. create a new product market, win a competition).
 It's important to consider these longer-term objectives in the [Payoff](../thinking/Glossary.md#Payoff).

 ![Goals, Anti-Goals, Risks and Upside Risks](/images/generated/estimating/planner/focus.png)